alonsoJASL/docker-meshtool/README.md

-# README
+# QUICK START

-Call meshtool from docker.
+> Call meshtool from docker.
 You need to have docker installed.

-## Quick start
+## Setup
 Download this script to a folder, for example `/path/to/software`
 ```shell
 cd /path/to/software